Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Axiomatic Formulation of Non-equilibrium Thermodynamics Based on the Nambu Bracket

 \begin{enumerate} \item \textsl{In the absence of the irreversible part $(L=0)$, a non-equilibrium steady state is characterized by the vanishing of the Nambu bracket.} \item \textsl{In the absence of the reversible part (i.e., when the Nambu bracket vanishes), the steady state condition requires that the entropy gradient $\frac{\partial S}{\partial x^{i}}$ vanishes.} \item \textsl{There exist non-equilibrium steady states in which the reversible and irreversible components exactly cancel each other.} \end{enumerate} We now describe a property that becomes particularly important when analyzing periodic motion. \begin{lem} Dissipative Variation of the Hamiltonian

 In general systems that include an irreversible part, the Hamiltonian evolves under the influence of entropy dissipation according to the relation:

 As a consequence: \end{lem}

-\begin{enumerate} \item \textsl{$H_{m}$ is conserved if its gradient is orthogonal to the gradient of the entropy $S$.} \item \textsl{if $L_{ij}$ is symmetric and positive definite, the direction of change of $H_{m}$ depends on the relative orientation of the gradients of $H_{m}$ and $S$: the rate is negative if the two gradients point in opposite directions, and positive if they are aligned.} \end{enumerate} Together with Lemma 7, this result provides a distinctive feature of Nambu non-equilibrium thermodynamics and serves as a guiding criterion for analyzing systems exhibiting periodic oscillations or spiking behavior.
+\begin{enumerate} \item \textsl{$H_{m}$ is conserved if its gradient is orthogonal to the gradient of the entropy $S$.} \item \textsl{if $L_{ij}$ is symmetric and positive definite, the direction of change of $H_{m}$ depends on the relative orientation of the gradients of $H_{m}$ and $S$: the rate is negative if the two gradients point in opposite directions, and positive if they are aligned.} \end{enumerate}

+Therefore, in the presence of entropy-driven dissipation, the Hamiltonians are not necessarily strictly conserved quantities.
+Rather, they function as geometric structures that organize the reversible circulation within the full dynamics.